We guarantee accommodation to undergraduate applicants that:

 Please ignore the accommodation information.
 We will contact you again prior to your year of entry.
 However we would suggest that you contact the Admissions Office (01248 383717) to ensure their records are correct and that they understand you are deferring your place.

-Please contact the Halls Office as soon as possible so that we can refund your pre-payment.
+Please contact the Halls Office as soon as possible.
 Please note this must be before the date your residence agreement is due to start.
-If you cancel after this date we will retain the £300 pre-payment.

 Please read the section on our website for Nursing and Midwifery Students.
 There is usually only one Hall available for students from this School, which will remain open for the whole of the year when required by nurses and midwives.